Blepharoplasty - Eye lid lift

 What is a Blepharoplasty?

 Blepharoplasty is the medical name for the surgical removal of excess eyelid tissue.
-The excess tissue is most commonly skin and muscle, but sometimes fat is additionally removed from the eyelid, depending on the needs and appearance of each specific patient.
+The excess tissue is most commonly skin and muscle, but sometimes there is excess fat which can be additionally removed from the eyelid to give a better result, depending on the needs and appearance of each specific patient.
 This information sheet will focus mainly on excessive skin and muscle in the eyelid (dermatochalasis) and surgery to correct this.

 Excess skin and/or protruding fat can be present in one or both upper or lower eyelids, but is most common in the upper lids.
 The excess skin may initially be more of a cosmetic problem but over time the skin can droop in front of the eye, blocking the upper vision.
 It can also cause an uncomfortable heavy, tired sensation, particularly when reading or concentrating.
 Sometimes the skin can press down on the eyelashes causing discomfort and even push the eyelashes down into the field of vision which can reduce the overall visual quality.
 If the eye lids are particularly heavy the lashes and upper eye lid skin may actually be in contact with the eye itself which causes irritation and pain.
 Finally, excess skin on the outer side of the upper eyelid sometimes tracks tears in the wrong direction (‘wicking’) causing a watery eye.